gregopet/grails-json-apis/README.md

 The selected api configurations work across the whole object graph automatically.
-The datastore identity property is always included in all APIs automatically so for example if you had forgotten to put any `Api` annotations into the `Pet` class you would only get a list of IDs.
+The datastore identity property is always included in all APIs automatically so for example if you had forgotten to put any `JsonApi` annotations into the `Pet` class you would only get a list of IDs.